timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - a result represents the outcome of work or an internal decision;
 - the reducer converts previous state plus result into next state;
 - the View renders state and sends intents.

-The important part is not the names.
-The important part is ownership.

 If ordering rules are the reason for MVI, then those rules must live inside the actor/reducer boundary.
 In this style of actor/reducer MVI, the actor owns allowed work and request validity.
 If any handler can still commit state directly, the rule can be bypassed.
 If every async callback can update state independently, the reducer is only ceremony.